pjordanandrsn/ov-impact-bench/README.md

 decode at 2–3×.

 **Caveat the projection deserves:** the harness has run on exactly one device.
-The "floor, not the median" framing rests on a thermal-cap physics argument (faster GPU + power-capped fanless CPU widens the delta as you move up the silicon ladder), not on a measured distribution across hardware.
+The “floor, not the median” framing rests on a thermal-cap physics argument (faster GPU + power-capped fanless CPU widens the delta as you move up the silicon ladder), not on a measured distribution across hardware.
 Converting the assertion into a demonstration is a single second-hardware run away —